 The borrower doesn't choose the timeline of the repayment as its either based on the indebtedness or the income of the borrower.
 Here, in the income-based repayment plans, the payment due is described in the percentage of the borrower's income after a certain number of payments (generally 20 years) when the loan balance is forgiven.

-The borrowers can voluntary extend their repayment term, and to shorten them they need to pay more than the minimum payment.
+The borrowers can voluntarily extend their repayment term, and to shorten them they need to pay more than the minimum payment.
 By paying more, it will shorten the term.

 Private Consolidation Loans